 Related video: Meet the Motors

-When trying to move things with microcontrollers, three kinds of motors are most commonly used: DC motors, RC servomotors, and stepper motors.
+When trying to move things with microcontrollers, you’re likely to use one of three kinds of motors: DC motors, RC servomotors, and stepper motors.
 Following is a brief introduction to these three.
 In order to get the most out of these notes, you should know something about how electricity works, and you should know the basics of how a microcontroller works as well.
 You should also understand how transistors are used to control high-current loads.

 All inductive loads (like motors, electromagnets, and solenoids) work on this same principle: induce a magnetic field by putting current through a wire, use it to attract or repulse a magnetic body.
 However, the principle works in reverse as well.
 When you spin a wire in an existing magnetic field, the field induces a current in the wire.
 So if you’ve got a motor spinning, and you turn it off, the fact that the motor’s coil is spinning in a magnetic field will generate a current in the wire while it’s spinning.
 This current comes back in the reverse direction of the current flow you generated to run the motor.
-It’s called back voltage, and it can cause damage to your electronics.
+When the motor isn’t attached to another source of electricity, you’d call this a generator, because the motor is now generating voltage.
+When the motor is connected to another source, it’s called back voltage, and it can cause damage to your electronics.
 Usually it’s stopped by putting a diode in parallel with your motor to stop the back voltage.

 There are a few characteristics common to all motors that you should keep in mind when looking for motors: